gold-mir/programming-language-suggestions/surveyplan.md

 ### Do you like it when there are multiple ways to do something that all work, and the correct one is mostly determined by convention?
   * Yes (+1 Ruby)
   * No (+1 Java, +1 C#)

-### If Android Apps was selected in question 1: Is Android app development the primary thing you're interested in?
-  * Yes (Auto-suggest Java)
-  * No (no changes)